 All capstone projects/placements require formal approval of the program director or designee.
 Watch a video and learn more about the capstone experience.

 Any deviations from the set curriculum will require approval from the program director and the MBE program advisory committee.
 Read all course descriptions.

-The backbone of the master’s curriculum is the year-long, eight-credit foundational course, Foundations of Bioethics.
-This course is presented as a multilayered approach to the core challenges in bioethics, from the philosophical underpinnings to the application of theory to central challenges in bioethics and, beyond, to how policy and law shape and are shaped by moral challenges in the life sciences.
+The backbone of the MBE curriculum is the required year-long, 8-credit core course, Foundations of Bioethics.
+This course is a multilayered approach to the core challenges in bioethics, from the philosophical underpinnings to the application of theory to central challenges in bioethics and, beyond, to how policy and law shape and are shaped by moral challenges in the life sciences.
 The course combines readings from original philosophical texts, theoretical critiques, critical evaluation of key areas of bioethics inquiry, legal and policy approaches to subject matter areas (where applicable), and examination of other critical forces, such as religion and social science, that have shaped our understanding of and scholarship and practice in bioethics.

 Required Core Courses and Selectives